choishingwan/PRS-Tutorial/docs/plink.md

         return(NA)
     )
 }
-# Get SNPs that has the same alleles across base and target
+# Get SNPs that have the same alleles across base and target
 info.match <- subset(info, A1 == B.A1 & A2 == B.A2)
 # Identify SNPs that are complementary between base and target
 info$C.A1 <- sapply(info$B.A1, complement)